 You can find out more about the reserve on the pages below and download this visitor leaflet which includes a map of the reserve.

-Unfortunately in recent years the reserve and its wildlife have been threatened by plans for housing on land next to the reserve.
+Unfortunately in recent years the reserve and its wildlife have been threatened by plans for development on land next to the reserve.
 This would have a detrimental impact and a “Save Gosforth Wildlife” campaign is underway to commit the future of this area of the city for wildlife and people rather than as a building site.
 To find out more about the plans, the reasons we are against them and how to join the campaign click here.
 Your support will make a difference.

 - The reserve is only open to members of the Natural History Society and their families.
 Always carry your membership card with you or you may be asked to leave by our Warden.
 If you are not a member and would like to make a visit then permits can be arranged from our office Mon-Fri.

 - There are several viewing hides around the lake.
 These are locked and members who don’t already have a key can obtain one (deposit £5) from the Society office.